‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Self-Rental

-Many small business owners do not pay themselves rent for the use of the space for business purposes.
-However, this creates a problem because you won’t be able to deduct the building’s operating expenses to the extent of the rent from your business’ income, because the building has generated a passive loss.
-Thus, you cannot deduct this from your business’ gross income which leaves you with higher tax liability.
+Many small business owners do not pay themselves rent to use the space for business purposes.
+However, this creates a problem because you won’t be able to deduct the building’s operating expenses to the extent of the rent from your business’ income because the building has generated a passive loss.
+Thus, you cannot deduct this from your business’s gross income, which leaves you with a higher tax liability.

 Advertising